 11. Drops – Highly polished

-Drops is one of the best language learning apps on iPhone, especially for its aesthetics.
-It gives you such a polished feel that you’d want to start the app and check it daily.
+Drops is one of iPhone’s best language learning apps, especially for its aesthetics.
+It gives you such a polished feel that you’d want to start and check the app daily.

 The lessons have a mini-structure of sorts.
 You can learn words and improve your vocabulary for a language, little by little.
 Moreover, it has small games to ensure that visual learners can keep themselves engaged with the learning process.